BriceNocenti/tabxplor/README.md

 cell (in total or first row/col) is superior to the difference itself.
-Otherwise, it means the cell is not significantly different from it’s reference in the total (or first) row: it turns grey, and the reader is not anymore tempted to overinterpret the difference.
+Otherwise, it means the cell is not significantly different from it’s reference in the total (or first) row: it turns grey, and the reader is not anymore tempted to over-interpret the difference.

 ``` r
 tab(forcats::gss_cat, race, marital, pct = "row", color = "diff_ci")